0111001101111010/hexo/source/_posts/living-with-glass.md

 tags:
 ---

 Wearing glass in the wild is an interesting experience.
-This blog reflecting on a developer who returned glass after 30 days {%'url' http://blog.rememberlenny.com/blog/2014/01/05/i-return-ed-my-google-glass-after-30-days/% [Blog]} struck
+This blog reflecting on a developer who returned glass after 30 days http://blog.rememberlenny.com/blog/2014/01/05/i-return-ed-my-google-glass-after-30-days/ struck